mahi27/mahi27.github.io/_pages/about.md

 <div class="row justify-content-between">

-<p>This website is built with Jekyll and Mediumish template for Jekyll to showcase my pet projects and share my knowledge.</p>
+<p>Hi, This is Mahitha.
+My interests include personalization and recommendations.
+This website is built with Jekyll and Mediumish template for Jekyll to showcase my pet projects and share my knowledge.</p>

-<h4>Questions?</h4>

 <p>You can reach out to me through <a href="mailto:mahitasree@gmail.com">email</a> or <a href="https://www.linkedin.com/in/mahithasree/">LinkedIn</a> if you want to colloborate on any project or have any questions.</p>

+<p>*Opinions expressed are solely my own and do not express the views or opinions of my employer.*</p>

 </div>